 Metal and Magnetism

 Meteorite collectors know that most meteorites attract a cheap magnet because they contain iron-nickel metal.
 The most common type of meteorites, the ordinary chondrites, do indeed contain metal as, of course, do iron meteorites.
 Lunar mare basalts and the original rocks of the lunar highlands contain essentially no iron metal (much, much less than 1%).
 Brecciated lunar meteorites, however, contain some metal from the asteroidal meteorites that have bombarded the Moon.
 Among lunar meteorites, Dhofar 1527 contains the most metal, about 1.7%; most contain much less.
-In other words, lunar meteorites don’t attract magnets, as do most other meteorites.
+In other words, lunar meteorites do not attract magnets, as do most other kinds of meteorites.

 Because of the simplicity of lunar mineralogy, lunar rocks have predictable chemical compositions.
 Nearly all the aluminum is in plagioclase and nearly all the iron and magnesium are in pyroxene, olivine, and ilmenite.
 Thus, on the plot of aluminum concentration (Al2O3 in figure below) versus the concentrations of iron (FeO) plus magnesium (MgO), lunar meteorites (and nearly all Apollo lunar rocks) plot along a line connecting the composition of plagioclase and the average composition of the three iron-bearing minerals because these are the only four major minerals in the rock.
 If the composition of a rock does not plot along this line, the rock is almost certainly not a lunar rock.

 On Earth, the silica (SiO2) concentration of igneous rocks is used as a first-order chemical classification parameter because it varies widely among different kinds of rocks.
 On the Moon (1) there are no rocks rich in quartz or other silica polymorphs*, (2) in a given rock, particularly breccias, the average concentration of silica in the three main minerals, plagioclase, pyroxene, and olivine, are all about the same, and (3) in highlands rocks ilmenite is usually present only in small amounts (<3%), so silica concentrations of common lunar rocks vary by only a small amount.
 In lunar meteorites, SiO2 concentrations span the narrow range from 43% to 47%.
 Because aluminum varies by more than a factor of 3, however, aluminum is more useful as a chemical classification parameter.
 (Titanium is used in mare basalts.)
-Similarly, among nearly all common lunar rocks calcium concentrations vary by a factor of 2, from 10% to 20% as calcium oxide (CaO).
+Similarly, among nearly all common lunar rocks calcium concentrations vary by only a factor of 2, from 10% to 20% as calcium oxide (CaO).
 This is much less than the range in terrestrial rocks.
 A rock with silica or calcium oxide concentrations substantially outside these ranges is almost certainly not a lunar rock.

 |* Some lunar mare basalts contain up to 5% cristobalite, a silica mineral.
 There are some rare and small lunar samples with 50-70% SiO2 because they contain tridymite, quartz, or silica glass.
 These include felsites, granites, and related silica-rich rocks like quartz monzodiorite.
 There are also rocks that contain <10% CaO because they contain little plagioclase.
 These include some ultramafic rocks like dunite and some picritic volcanic glasses.|